CarlosZ96/Awesome-Books-ES6/README.md

 Awesome Books

-**Awesome Books** Portfolio I can put on it all my work and personal information
+**Awesome Books** It helps you to store your books in a list that you can edit according to your taste with the author and title, these lists will be automatically saved by your browser.
+Portfolio I can put on it all my work and personal information

 ## 🛠 Built With <a name="built-with">
 ### Tech Stack <a name="tech-stack"></a>
 - HTML
 - JAVASCRIPT
+- CSS
 </a>

 <!-- Features -->